mmistakes/minimal-mistakes/index.md

 {% include base_path %}
 # Welcome to the Barefoot Ecologist's Toolbox
-The Barefoot Ecologist’s Toolbox website will include a number of applications and tools for exploring data and analysis, simulation of various aspects of a fishery, and estimation of parameters.
+The Barefoot Ecologist's Toolbox website will include a number of applications and tools for exploring data and analysis, simulation of various aspects of a fishery, and estimation of parameters.

 The site is still under construction.